llamagravy/SnapScrape.py/README.md

 • Custom output directory
 • Disabling file extension detection
 • Getting specific collections i.e. only Curated Highlights or Story

-Other:
-• Prevent download attempt when profile is unchanged
+• Download Spotlight Highlights externally with static url
-• Forced download of private profile's profile picture, background image, etc
+• Arg to disable download of thumbnails

 ## Use it
 Just enter one username which has a Public Profile.